data61/landshark/README.md

 ## Data Prerequisites

-Landshark has not tried to replicate features that exist in other tools, especilaly image processing and GIS.
+Landshark has not tried to replicate features that exist in other tools, especially image processing and GIS.
 Therefore, it has quite strict requirements for data input:

 1. Targets are stored as points in a shapefile
-2. Covariates are stored as a set of geotifs (1 or more)
+2. Covariates are stored as a set of geotiffs (1 or more)
-3. All geotifs have the same resolution and bounding box
+3. All geotiffs have the same projection, resolution and bounding box
+4. The projection of the targets is the same as that of the geotiffs
-4. All target points are inside the bounding box of the geotifs
+4. All target points are inside the bounding box of the geotiffs
 5. The covariate images are also those used for prediction (i.e, the prediction image will come out with the same resultion and bounding box as the covariate images)
 6. Geotiffs may have multiple bands, and different geotiffs may have different datatypes (eg uint8, float32), but within a single geotiff all bands must have the same datatype
-7. Geotiffs have been categorized into continous data (referred to as 'ordinal'), and categorical data.
+7. Geotiffs have been categorized into continuous data (referred to as 'ordinal'), and categorical data.
 These two sets of geotiffs are stored in separate folders.